Glastonbury share advice on ticket registration for those hoping to get tickets to 2024 festival

 Upon clicking the registration link, you will be asked to re-enter your email, which will be followed by an e-mail from Glastonbury containing your registration number(s) and unique links which will let you view, edit or delete your details, or update your registration photo to a more recent image.

-For fans that registered prior to 2020 who intend to buy tickets for 2024 Festival or in future years, all details will need to be reviewed/ updated and confirmed no later than Saturday, September 30 2023.
+For fans that registered prior to 2020 who intend to buy tickets for 2024 festival or in future years, all details will need to be reviewed/ updated and confirmed no later than Saturday, September 30 2023.
 If you do not confirm pre-2020 registration details, they will be deleted on Monday, October 2, 2023 and fans will be required to submit a new registration.

 You can find more instructions on the website along with NME‘s full guide on how to secure tickets for 2024.